• 0711036000

 About KenGen

-Today, KenGen PLC has an installed generation capacity of 1,785MW, of which over 93% is drawn from green sources namely: Hydro (826MW), Geothermal (754MW), Wind (25.5MW).
+Today, KenGen PLC has an installed generation capacity of 1,785MW, of which over 93% is drawn from green sources, namely Hydro (826MW), Geothermal (754MW), and Wind (25.5MW).
 The balance is from Thermal.

-For media queries please contact: Frank D. Ochieng, Tel:0721816896 Email: This email address is being protected from spambots.
+For media queries, please contact: Manager, Marketing and Corporate Communication at KenGen, Frank D. Ochieng, Tel:0721816896 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it. or This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 ftNews Highlights